agkozak/agkozak-zsh-prompt/README.md

 If the exit status of the most recently executed command is other than zero (zero indicating success), the exit status will be displayed at the beginning of the left prompt:

 ![Exit status](img/exit-status.png)

+## Virtual Environments

+If a virtual environment created by `virtualenv`, `python -m venv`, `pipenv`, `poetry`, or `conda` is activated, by default it will be displayed to the right of the path.
+Display of the virtual environment indicator may be disabled with `AGKOZAK_SHOW_VIRTUALENV=0`.

 ## `vi` Editing Mode